 From that science fair, I ended up getting 6 or 7 job interviews.
 One of them emailed me a couple of hours after the science fair asking for an interview.
 One of those interviews was with the New York Tech Meetup, which in New York City is the largest meetup organization in the world.
 They have about 50,000 members at this point.
 That was a 7-month Hackers In Residence Program, where the school chose one of their students and me to work on their app and build out their platform.
 I got a job … I think my first day was 2 or 3 weeks after the program ended.
 It worked out well for me.

 Were you the only person of color?
 How did they make you feel on being a person of color in either the boot camp or working at the tech companies you did?

 Frankly, I was used to it.
-I’m the only person of color and the only woman at most meetings and most rooms.
+I’m the only person of color and the single woman at most meetings and most rooms.
 Except now.
-Now’s a little bit different now that I’m a Program Manager, there’s a lot more women that I work with.
+Now’s a little bit different now that I’m a Program Manager, there are a lot more women that I work with.
 As a Developer on engineering teams, and going to speaking events and conferences, that’s the norm.
 So for me, any time it’ not that, it’s a treat.
 But that’s kind of what I expect.

-How did you get into the Program Management role in Microsoft, from being a Hacker in Residence?
+How did you get into the Program Management role at Microsoft, from being a Hacker in Residence?

 Cool.
 What is the difference between being a Program Manager versus a Developer?